 F immediate termination warranted

-Following the Graduate Bulletin (PDF Version Here), every Ph.D. student is required to maintain at least a B+ (3.33) grade average in their first-year coursework.
-A student who meets the 3.33 requirement at the end of the first year is permitted to continue in the PhD program.
-The nature of the course work is outlined in Course of Study.
-Any student who for medical or otherwise legitimate reasons cannot complete part or all of the first year course work should consult the policy on Incompletes, Leaves of Absence, Termination, and Appeals.
+Following the Graduate Bulletin (PDF Version Here), every Ph.D. student is required to maintain at least a B (3.00) grade average.
+The nature of the coursework is outlined in Course of Study.
+Any student who for medical or otherwise legitimate reasons cannot complete part or all of the first-year coursework should consult the policy on Incompletes, Leaves of Absence, Termination, and Appeals.

-The Comprehensive Exams are administered in August before a student’s second year.
+The Comprehensive Exams are administered in June before a student’s second year.
 If necessary, the second exams have to be taken in August.
-The exam consists of three components: microeconomics, macroeconomics and econometrics.
+The exam consists of three components: microeconomics, macroeconomics, and econometrics.
 These components are cumulative and typically cover the material in Microeconomics I and II, Macroeconomics I and II, and Econometrics I and II.
 Students who have maintained Satisfactory Progress in their coursework are eligible to take the exam.

 Students must pass all three components.
 A student who fails a component the first time may, at the discretion of the Comprehensive Exam Committee, be allowed to re-take the exam.
 A student is allowed at most two opportunities to pass each component of the exam.
-Students who do not pass all three components are terminated from the PhD program at the end of the Fall semester of their second year.
+Students who do not pass all three components are terminated from the Ph.D. program at the end of the Fall semester of their second year.
 Note that these students are eligible to receive a Master’s degree by the end of the Fall semester of their second year provided that they have completed 30 hours of graduate coursework and have achieved at least a B (3.0) grade average.
 These students are allowed to take one course in the second-year fall semester to reach the 30 credits requirement.

 Thesis Proposal Defense